oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

    4. Click on the dropdown.

-   5. Click on `Add Credentials` and add the credentials for GitHub App.
+   5. Click on `Add Credentials` and add the database credentials.

    ![Jenkins Credentials](images/jenkins-store.png " ")